 Cash and cash equivalents consist of cash deposits held in bank demand deposit accounts and money market funds.
 Bank demand deposits are held by high-credit-quality financial institutions.
 Although such cash balances exceeded the federally insured limits at certain times during the year, they are, in the opinion of management, subject to minimal risk.
 Money market funds are not federally insured.
-Management believes these funds are subject to minimal risk since a significant portion of securities held by money market funds consist of insured AAA rated bonds and United States Treasury bonds or notes.
+Management believes these funds are subject to minimal risk since a significant portion of securities held by money market funds consist of United States Treasury bonds or notes.